Dominic Smith Player Props: Nationals vs. Phillies

 Dominic Smith At The Plate

-- Smith is batting .265 with eight doubles, a triple, three home runs and 26 walks.
+- Smith is batting .265 with eight doubles, a triple, four home runs and 26 walks.

-- Smith is batting .350 with one homer during his last outings and is on a four-game hitting streak.
+- Smith is batting .400 with two homers during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.